heathermiller/wwwscala13/submission.md

 new insights or contribution, and to compare with related work, as with any normal research paper.
 They're simply shorter versions of full research papers.
 "Tool Demos" on the other hand are about showcasing a well-developed, well-documented tool, live, before the workshop.
-A "Tool Demo"s' corresponding papers are meant to contain an overview of the tool and methodology for the tool's use.
+"Tool Demo"s' corresponding papers are meant to contain an overview of the tool and methodology for the tool's use.
 Tool demo papers are less concerned about proving new research insights, or thoroughly comparing with related work.
 The Scala Workshop PC